tim-smart/elemental/packages/nucleus/README.md

 ### atomWithParent

-Both `futureAtom` and `streamAtom` use `atomWithParent` to tie the state with the thing that generates is.
+Both `futureAtom` and `streamAtom` use `atomWithParent` to tie the state with the thing that generates it.

 You can use this pattern too!
 Lets create our own custom atom type for using a `ValueNotifier` from the flutter SDK.
 It will:

 - Correctly dispose the notifier when done
 - Correctly remove listeners
-- Allow us to directly access the notifier setting its value
+- Allow us to directly access the notifier so we can set its value

 ```dart
 AtomWithParent<T, Atom<ValueNotifier<T>>> valueNotifierAtom<T>(